PhilNel/knowledge-boardgame-assistant/games/nemesis/combat/combat.md

 Combat in Nemesis occurs whenever a Character and an Intruder are present in the same Room.

+## Dealing Damage / Injuries to Intruders

+**Combat attacks are the primary way to deal damage to Intruders in Nemesis.** Characters can use Weapons (Shoot action) or Melee Attack actions to inflict Injuries on Intruders.
+These injuries are the key to killing Intruders - accumulate enough Injuries on an Intruder and it may die during the Injury Effect Check.

 ## Being in Combat

 Whenever both a Character and an Intruder are in the same Room, they are considered to be in Combat.